alirezanet/Gridify/README.md

 ```

 ## ApplyFiltering
-Also, if you don't need paging and sorting features simply use `ApplyFiltering` extention instead of `Gridify`.
+Also, if you don't need paging and sorting features simply use `ApplyFiltering` extension instead of `Gridify`.

 ```c#
 var query = myDbContext.Persons.ApplyFiltering("name == John");